-"Routine is paramount for helping vatas ground in their minds and bodies," says Stanton.
-A consistent routine will help you slow down, ensure that you don't skip meals, and get you to bed on time.
-Listening to relaxing music, spending time in nature, and taking intentional breaks from screens, especially before bed, can also help those who have an excess of vata.
+A consistent routine will help those who are vata dominant slow down, ensure that they don't skip meals, and help them get to bed on time.
+Listening to relaxing music, spending time in nature, and taking intentional breaks from screens (especially before bed) can also help those who have an excess of vata feel thier best.

 Vata is dry, cool, and light, and foods that are oily, warming, and heavy offer some balance to promote proper digestion.

 Eating for your dosha can go a long way in keeping you feeling great, but keep in mind that this kind of intentional eating is more a practice and less a list of hard-and-fast rules.

 - Foods that are salty, sweet, and sour

 - Sweet, heavy fruits like avocado, banana, mango, plums, berries, and peaches

 - Warming spices like cardamom, cumin, ginger, cinnamon, cloves, fennel, and sage

 - Natural sweeteners like maple syrup and honey (but use them sparingly)

 - Light, dry fruits like apples, pears, and pomegranates

 - Raw vegetables, and those with a lot of seeds